Photographer of Swiss and French Alps in black and white

 The encounters of the minerals and sky allow him to express emotions of grandeur and beauty which his contemplation of the peaks and summits evoke within him.

-His works have been awarded numerous prizes such as the Memorial Maria Luisa 2014 or MontPhoto 2017 and have been regularly exhibited across Europe.
+His works, available in limited editions on many supports, have been awarded numerous prizes such as the Memorial Maria Luisa 2014 or MontPhoto 2017 and have been regularly exhibited across Europe.